 Important changes in fashion were seen in August of 1881.
 First, one of the most important changes was women’s taste in semi-masculine attire.
 The desire for it had apparently died out.
 According to one writer, “No lady now thinks dressing, even for the country, in such a style that she might be mistaken for her younger brother.”
 This change also meant jackets disappeared and were replaced by “elegant feminine Mantles and Mantelets.”
 There were also no more skirts that were so tightly tied in the back that it “prevent[ed] all freedom of locomotion.”
 Skirts were also becoming wider and fuller, but only in the back because the front and sides of skirts remained plain, which rendered “it necessary to adopt a modified form of tournure to keep the drapery and fulness [sic] of skirt in…place.”
 When it came to dress bodices, one of the principal features was the increase in gathers and full pleats, which were particularly popular during cold weather as it increased the warmth of the dress.
 Additionally, with gathered bodices, sleeves were “always puffed, fulled, or gathered” and also had fullness at the shoulder.
 Continue reading →

 Parasols are different from umbrellas in that umbrellas protect a person from the rain and parasols shade a person from the sun.
 Before sunscreen was invented, the parasol was the primary way a woman maintained her creamy, spot-free complexion.
 Parasols were used everywhere and at all times: Women carried them when riding in an open carriage, walking down a city street, admiring a garden, enjoying the seashore, or visiting country relatives.
+To demonstrate the popularity of parasols Punch wrote an article in 1850 complaining about them being ubiquitous and stating:

 New fashions for 1881 were paying tribute to older fashions.
 For instance, the fuller back in skirt fashions was said to be “presaging a return to the old crinoline, but the progress…towards that once favorite style, is a slow one, and it is more probably the English ladies, with their usual good taste, will rest content with a full and gracefully-draped bouffant, supported in its place by a small crinolette.”
 Dresses also continued to be worn short and have trains that were considered “vogue for ceremonious indoor toilettes.”